Quizmania: Broadcast times

-Quizmania originally began broadcasting on 12 August 2005 on Sky channels 139 (Life Showcase) and 181 (Information TV) and completed a three-month run on terrestrial channel ITV from 16 December 2005 to 30 March 2006.
+Quizmania originally began broadcasting on 12 August 2005 on Sky channels 139 (Life Showcase TV) and 181 (Information TV) and completed a three-month run on terrestrial channel ITV from 16 December 2005 to 30 March 2006.
 After its last show on 31 March 2006, the show became solely shown on ITV as it disappeared from the schedules of the two Sky channels.
 The series began airing overnight on ITV2 from 1 April 2006.
-On 26 May 2006, Quizmania returned to ITV, airing on Friday, Saturday and Sunday nights from midnight until around 4am.
-The programme also appeared on ITV Play and Men & Motors during weekday afternoons from 3pm until 6pm.
-On 27 August 2006, Quizmania concluded what was to be its last run on ITV and from the week beginning 4 September 2006, began broadcasting exclusively on ITV Play in the evening between 10pm and 1am.
+On 26 May 2006, Quizmania returned to ITV, airing on Friday, Saturday and Sunday nights from midnight until around 4 am.
+The programme also appeared on ITV Play and Men & Motors during weekday afternoons from 3 pm until 6 pm.
+On 27 August 2006, Quizmania concluded what was to be its last run on ITV and from the week beginning 4 September 2006, began broadcasting exclusively on ITV Play in the evening between 10 pm and 1 am.
 This arrangement continued until the last edition of the original series on 14 January 2007.